Stratton Quartet: Origins

 The quartet was named after its leader George Stratton, who was also leader of the London Symphony Orchestra.
 Stratton formed the quartet in 1926.
 The original personnel were George Stratton, William Manuel, Lawrence Leonard and John Moore.

 George Stratton was born in 1897 in Southgate, Middlesex, and studied at the Guildhall School of Music in London.
 He became principal second violin in the Queen’s Hall Orchestra in 1923.
 He was appointed leader of the London Symphony Orchestra in 1935, in succession to Billy Reed, and held the post until his retirement in 1953, when he was awarded an MBE.
 He was a Professor of Violin at the Royal College of Music from 1942.
 He died in 1954, just as he was beginning to make his name as a conductor.

 Watson Forbes studied at the Royal Academy of Music under Editha Knocker and Raymond Jeremy, and played in the Academy quartet as second violin: but, opportunities arising to take on the viola desk he made the transition and viola became his primary instrument.
-He studied in Pisek, Czechoslovakia with Otakar Ševčík, and in England received lessons from Albert Sammons.
+He studied in Písek, Czechoslovakia with Otakar Ševčík, and in England received lessons from Albert Sammons.
 Around 1930 he joined the Stratton Quartet and remained with it through the 1930s.

 Records of the Arts and Humanities Council (UK) show that the Stratton performed at the Grotrian Hall in London in June 1928, and (with the pianist Harriet Cohen) in Berlin in February 1929.
 In October 1930, at the Conway Hall (Red Lion Square), they took part in a series of 10 free concerts with the Guild of Singers and Players.
 Probably also around 1930, they performed the Quartet op 44 of the Suffolk composer Stanley Wilson.
 In February 1932 they are found at Brighton with Joseph Szigeti, and a month later assisted Benjamin Britten by providing a private run-through of his Quartet in D major.
 They performed at Londonderry House (London) for the British Music Society in January 1933.

 In 1933 they made their famous recording of the Edward Elgar piano quintet with Harriet Cohen.
 This was recorded as a present for the composer who was then in his last illness.
 Albert Sammons and Raymond Jeremy, both of whom had taught Watson Forbes, had taken part in the work's original performance of 1919.

 In 1934 and 1935 the Quartet championed the work of Mary Lucas, performing her quartets at the First Performance Society (presented by London Musical Club), in November 1934, and in January 1935 at the Blackheath Music Society.
 In March 1935 with Raymond Jeremy they gave the first performance of the Arnold Bax String Quintet in one movement.
 Their championing of British music continued in the first performance of the Three Divertimenti of Benjamin Britten, at the Wigmore Hall in February 1936, a performance which was met with sniggers and cold silence, undermining the confidence of the composer.